tigulima/Huawei-Interview/README.md

 Now, to run the code, open cmd on the directory you cloned this project and type:

-  For question 1: (You can use tigulima Frango!123 as username and password.
-Don't worry, I'll change it :P)
+  - For question 1:

+    `You can use tigulima Frango!123 as username and password.
+(Don't worry, that's not my default password :P)`

         python ex01.py

-  For question 2:
+  - For question 2:

         python ex02.py

-  For question 3:
+  - For question 3:

         python ex03.py
   And Voilah!

   If you have any, and I mean ANY question or tips I DARE you to e-mail me at tigulima@gmail.com.
 I'm waiting for your response, and happy coding!